Some types of development are deemed to have State significance due to the size, economic value or potential impacts that a development may have.

 During the public exhibition period for SSD applications, the Department will:

 You can make an online submission about an SSD application during the public exhibition period via the relevant application page on the Department’s major projects website.

 You can also send any written submission to the Department by post or email.

-You can view the state significant applications currently on public exhibition by clicking here.
+You can also view the state significant applications currently on public exhibition.